British Airways data breach: Discovery

-On 5th September, 2018, a third party informed British Airways of the malicious code acting on their website.
-Within 90 minutes it was removed.
-On the 6th of September British Airways informed the ICO and 500,000 affected customers.
+On 5 September 2018, a third party informed British Airways that data from its website was being sent to a third-party site, indicating that the site had been compromised.
+Within 90 minutes, British Airways removed the malicious code.

+British Airways has not publicly identified the third party.
+According to reporting in The Independent, the airline said only that "a third party noticed some unusual activity and informed us about it", and the newspaper understood the third-party to be a company, possibly another airline, that had seen a high volume of attempted fraudulent transactions and traced them back to British Airways.

+On 6 September, British Airways informed the ICO and 496,636 affected customers.
+British Airways issued a public statement saying that it was "investigating, as a matter of urgency, the theft of customer data from its website, ba.com and the airline's mobile app", and that the stolen data did not include travel or passport details but concerned around 380,000 payment cards.
+The statement said that the breach had been resolved, the website was operating functionally, and that British Airways had notified the police and relevant authorities and was contacting affected customers.

-On the 7th of September British Airways said the attack affected bookings from 21 August 2018 to 5 September 2018 with credit card details of around 380,000 total customers being compromised.
-The attackers obtained names, street addresses, email addresses, credit card numbers, expiration dates and card security codes – enough to allow thieves to steal from accounts.
-77,000 customers had their name, address, email address and detailed payment information taken, while 108,000 people had personal details compromised which did not include card security codes.
+On 7 September, British Airways said the attack affected bookings from 21 August 2018 to 5 September 2018 with credit card details of around 380,000 total customers being compromised.
+The attackers obtained names, street addresses, email addresses, credit card numbers, expiry dates and card security codes – enough to allow malicious actors to steal from accounts.
+About 77,000 customers had their name, address, email address and detailed payment information taken, while around 108,000 people had personal details compromised which did not include card security codes.

 British Airways urged customers to contact their banks or credit card issuer and to follow their advice.
 NatWest said that it received more calls than usual because of the breach.
 American Express said that customers would not need to take any action and that they would alert customers with unusual activity on their cards.

+Perpetrators

+Cybersecurity firm RiskIQ, as reported by InfoQ, attributed the British Airways compromise to Magecart, a loose collective of criminal groups known for injecting web-skimming JavaScript into online payment pages.
+Likewise, Wired described the attackers as a hacking group called Magecart, which added 22 lines of code to British Airways' checkout page to divert payment details to the domain.

+Impact

+The attacker was in a position to access the personal data of 429,612 individuals, including the name, address, card number and CVV number of 244,000 BA customers; the CVV and card number only of 77,000 customers; and the card number only of 108,000 customers.